BNZ Logo

 Your policy number is the first 6 digits of your individual credit card number.

-If you have completed the online questionnaire check your cover and we have sent you a confirmation letter this will show a policy number specific to your questionnaire answers for that specific trip only.
+If you have completed the online questionnaire check your cover and we have sent you a confirmation letter this will show a certificate number specific to your questionnaire answers for that specific trip only.

 You can reference either policy number when contacting AIG Travel.